5 of the best Christmas markets along Norway’s coast

 christmas-traditions-norway-hgr-120408 1920-photo shutterstock

-Christmas traditions in Norway
+9 magical Christmas traditions and experiences in Norway

 Christmastime in Norway is pure magic.
 Open fires, snowy landscapes, foods that warm the soul, distinctive traditions: it has all the ingredients for a fairy-tale Christmas.